savindumahasen/Iphone-Sentiment-Analysis-Project/README.md

 # Sentiment-Analysis-Project
 This is  a deep learning project main purpose of this  project is analyze the customers comments wether it is positive one or negative one.
+For this project use the ANN (Artificial Neural Network) architecture

 # Sample Images